jwagenleitner/groovy-wslite/README.md

 ### Content Type Handling

-In addition to the above response properties, there are handlers for text and xml responses.
+In addition to the above response properties, there are handlers for text, xml and json responses.

 For all text based responses (content type starts with "text/") there will be a *TEXT* (i.e., `response.TEXT`) property available for the response.

 For xml based responses, an *XML* (i.e., `response.XML`) property is available that is of type *GPathResult*.

-For json based responses, a *JSON* (i.e., `response.JSON`) property is available that is of type JSONObject or JSONArray.
+For json based responses, a *JSON* (i.e., `response.JSON`) property is available that is of type *JSONObject* or *JSONArray*.

 ## Using with Grails